 Danielle Davis, an adult nurse practitioner, is dedicated to working with geriatric populations on the north side of Indianapolis.
 She earned her bachelor of science in nursing at Purdue University in 2005, and began her career in the medical/surgical department at St. Vincent Hospital Indianapolis.
 Upon receiving her masters of science in nursing from Purdue University in 2010 she joined Community Health Network.
 Davis is a member of Sigma Theta Tau, the American Academy of Nurse Practitioners and the American Geriatrics Society.

-She and her husband live in Noblesville.
-She enjoys reading, rollerblading, and spending time with family and friends.
+She and her husband live in Noblesville with their daughter.
+She enjoys reading, dining out, and spending time with family and friends.